-- Has averaged three trials each year and a class action trial every three years.
+- Has averaged three trials and arbitrations each year and a class action trial every four years.

 - EEOC v.
 Rite-Aid (N.D.
 Ga.
 2012) – Lead counsel for defense in grant of summary judgment and holding that a successor employer lawfully refused to continue granting an accommodation made by predecessor in connection with seated cashiers.

 - Elrod v.
 Sears, Roebuck (11th Cir.
 1991) – On appeal, obtained favorable reversal based on principle that employer only needs to have a reasonably-held belief in the basis for making an adverse employment decision.

 - Gate City Bar Association